Thoughts & Prayers (2025 film): Reception

-Critical reception

 Jacob Oller of The A.V.
 Club praised the film writing: "It’s objectively ridiculous and vulgar, and the filmmakers mostly allow the interview subjects to stew in their own damning words."
 David Ehrlich of IndieWire gave the film a B writing: "Canepari and Dimmock’s film may present itself as a po-faced look at “how to survive an active shooter in America”, but make no mistake: This is a straight-faced comedy about the power of mass psychosis."
+For The Playlist, Rodrigo Perez wrote, "The film's anger is muted but unmistakable.
+'Thoughts & Prayers' is about a nation that would rather teach children how to hide, how to bleed, how to die — than pass even the most modest gun reforms."